apple/foundationdb/documentation/sphinx/source/administration.rst

 Upgrading from 5.2.x
 --------------------

-Upgrades from 5.2.x will keep all of your old data and configuration settings.
+Upgrades from 5.2.x will keep all your old data and configuration settings.

 Upgrading from 4.4.x - 5.1.x
 ----------------------------